-On October 19, 2018, the Company completed the acquisition transaction of Nash Pharma.
+- On October 19, 2018, the Company completed the acquisition transaction of Nash Pharma.
 No amortization was taken on the intangibles acquired as the assets with finite life are not available for use.
-On an annual basis, the intangibles with finite life are reviewed for impairment.
-The Company will impair or write-off the intangible assets related to the acquisition of Nash Pharma when indicators of impairment exist and the recoverable value is less than the carrying value.
-During the year ended August 31, 2023, the Company wrote-off intangible assets acquired as part of the acquisition of Nash Pharma pertaining to its inflammatory bowel disease ("IBD") program, which was no longer being pursued by the Company.
-The Company recorded \$1,458,827 of write-downs within impairment of intangible assets on the consolidated statement of loss and comprehensive loss for the year ended August 31, 2023 pertaining to the IBD assets.
-Management determined the value in use of these intangible assets in accordance with level 3 of the fair value hierarchy was \$nil.

-(2) The Company has filed trademark applications for the name "ALGERNON".
+On an annual basis, the intangibles with finite life including those not available for use, are reviewed for impairment or more frequently if there are indicators of impairment.
+The Company will impair or write-off the intangible assets related to the acquisition of Nash Pharma when the recoverable value is less than the carrying value.
+The Nash Pharma intangibles are tested annually for impairment at August 31. - (2) The Company has filed trademark applications for the name "ALGERNON".
 During the year ended August 31, 2022, the Company changed its estimate in relation to the useful life of trademarks and began to amortize the trademarks over their estimated useful life of ten years.
-The Company recorded \$1,686 of amortization within general and administrative expenses on the consolidated statement of loss and comprehensive loss for the year ended August 31, 2023 (2022 - \$1,572).

-- (3) The Company in-licensed an issued patent relating its oncology program, for payments including up-front and annual license fees and patent filing costs reimbursed and is amortizing the patents based on its estimated useful life of 4.75 years.
-The Company recorded \$20,914 of amortization within research and development expenses on the consolidated statement of loss and comprehensive loss for the year ended August 31, 2023 (2022 \$9,598).
+The Company recorded \$545 of amortization within general and administrative expenses on the condensed interim consolidated statement of loss and comprehensive loss for the three months ended November 30, 2023 (2022 \$393). - (3) The Company in-licensed an issued patent relating its oncology program, for payments including up-front and annual license fees and patent filing costs reimbursed and was amortizing the patents based on its estimated useful life of 4.75 years.
 During the year ended August 31, 2023, the Company wrote-off the in-licensed patent pertaining to its oncology program, which was no longer being pursued by the Company.
-The Company recorded \$35,816 of write-downs within impairment of intangible assets on the consolidated statement of loss and comprehensive loss for the year ended August 31, 2023 pertaining to the oncology assets.
-Management determined the value in use of these intangible assets in accordance with level 3 of the fair value hierarchy was \$nil - The Company has filed new method of use patents for lead compounds for treatment of six new disease areas: NASH, CKD, IBD, IPF, chronic cough and stroke.
+The Company did not record any amortization within research and development expenses on the condensed interim consolidated statement of loss and comprehensive loss for the three months ended November 30, 2023 (2022 \$5,200). - (4) The Company has filed new method of use patents for lead compounds for treatment of five new disease areas: NASH, CKD, IPF, chronic cough and stroke.
 In addition to method of use, the applications for the stroke lead compounds also includes claims for composition of matter as well as formulations, dosages and devices.
 The likelihood of the application success is not known.
 During the year ended August 31, 2022, the Company changed its estimate in relation to the useful life of patent application costs and began to amortize these costs over their remaining estimated useful life representing the remaining months to expiration of the associated patent.
-The Company recorded \$27,798 of amortization within research and development expenses on the consolidated statement of loss and comprehensive loss for the year ended August 31, 2023 (2022 \$23,766).
-Additionally, during the year ended August 31, 2023, the Company wrote-off patents application costs that were previously capitalized for patents that are no longer being pursued by the Company totaling \$46,664 (2002 \$36,479) on the consolidated statement of loss and comprehensive loss.
-Management determined the value in use of these patents in accordance with level 3 of the fair value hierarchy was \$nil.
+The Company recorded \$6,883 of amortization within research and development expenses on the condensed interim consolidated statement of loss and comprehensive loss for the three months ended November 30, 2023 (2022 \$6,098).